Armenian National Constitution: Early reform

 In the 18th century, the Armenian community underwent a cultural renaissance known as the Armenian national awakening.
 This involved a revival of classical Armenian learning, and the interpretation of new ideas coming from Western Europe, particularly the Enlightenment and the events of the French Revolution.
-With the start of the 19th century there was also the influence of American and English missionaries, which eventually spawned the creation of the small Armenian Protestant millet.
-During this time, Armenian reformers that became inspired from their studies in time in Paris were known as Loussavorial, where as conservatives were Khavarial.
+With the start of the 19th century there was also the influence of American and English missionaries, which spawned the creation of the small Armenian Protestant millet.
+Armenian reformers that became inspired from their studies in time in Paris were known as Loussavorial, whereas conservatives were known as Khavarial.

 On the eve of the Tanzimat era, the patriarch was dominated by the wealthy Armenian urban aristocracy: the amira.
-Newly rich artisans found their new wealth not translated into political influence, and pushed for reform in civil administration.
-The Armenian college question, during which the Gülhane Edict was issued, was a reflection of the tension between the artisans and banking amira, sarrafs.
+Newly rich artisans were discontent from their lack of political influence, and pushed for reform in the civil administration.
+The Armenian college question, during which the Gülhane Edict was issued, was a reflection of the tension between the artisans and banking amira: sarrafs.
 Though the artisans lost the fight, the patriarch delegated his power of the purse to an elected board of 24 artisans to manage millet finances.
 Without banker support however, this institution dissolved by 1842.
 In 1844, Patriarch Matteos II attempted to resolve the issue by establishing a council that included both tradesmen and bankers.
 However the sarrafs continued to cause trouble for the tradesmen.
 In 1847, Matteos created, and the Porte sanctioned, two councils: one civil and one ecclesiastical, to manage millet affairs, which continued for ten years.
 However dissatisfaction with the state of affairs in the civil administration persisted, and the example of the radically representative Protestant millet constitution pushed Gregorian church members to further pro-lay reform, lest church members convert to the join the Protestant millet.